MutualArt.com

 MutualArt.com is an art information website that provides auction prices, personalized updates and data on a number of artists.
 MutualArt.com also includes an online art appraisals service.
 Premium Members have access to the site's Art Market Analysis.

 History

-MutualArt was founded in 2004 by Moti Shniberg, an Israeli-born technology entrepreneur; David A. Ross, a former director of the Whitney Museum; and Dan Galai, a professor of business at Hebrew University.

-MutualArt acted initially as a holding company for the Artist Pension Trust.
-The company's CEO is Zohar Elhanani.
+MutualArt.com was founded in 2008 by Moti Shniberg and Al Brenner.
+The company took the name MutualArt from a previous company founded by Moti Shniberg, Dan Galai, and David A. Ross (the Artist Pension Trust, which was initially called MutualArt).
+The companies have no relationship since 2016.

 In 2008, MutualArt launched its online portal, mutualart.com.
 At the time, its web site was reportedly one of the first examples of the Web 2.0 Semantic Web applied to a customer service.
 The site attempted to link art collectors with artists, museums, galleries and information sources including the art publications, auction house information and prices.

 In 2016, the company merged with the Artist Pension Trust to form the MutualArt Group.

+The companies were then separated in 2019 and have no ties since.

+Services and Platform

+MutualArt offers a range of services centered around art market intelligence, including: